-Carriers are assigned a status of Excellent, Acceptable, Probation, or Suspension based on their performance score for each performance metric: On-Time, Falloff, and App Use.
-A carrier’s quality status is determined at the final completion of each shipment:
+Carriers are assigned a rating of Excellent, Acceptable, At Risk, or Suspension based on their performance score for each performance metric: On-Time, Falloff, and App Use.
+A carrier’s quality rating is determined at the final completion of each shipment:

 - On-Time: After the shipment has finished